ALI-AL-MARJANI/RAG-Project/README.md

   Parsing and cleaning of PDFs / text reports, with metadata extraction and simple structure analysis.

 - **Adaptive chunking strategy**
-  Hybrid approach mixing fixed-size chunks with semantic-aware merging (short paragraphs are merged, long sections are split), to improve retrieval quality.
+  Hybrid approach mixing fixed-size chunks with semantic-aware merging, to improve retrieval quality.

 - **Dense retrieval with BGE embeddings**
   Uses BAAI BGE models for both document and query embeddings, with cosine-similarity search.